tektechnologies/Instructor-Prep/201/class-13.md

 # Third Hour
 ### Take Break 10 Minute

+## Build out local storage in the Pizza App

 - Pizza Picker has a new feature where we can store a new vote total.
 - Store vote total over the course of multiple page load.
 - it will have all the data each time and will continue to add to that total.
-- We will do two things first - look at 2 concepts of how to do this
+- We will do two things first - look at 2 concepts of how to do this.
 1. json that will allow us to do this and
 2. local storage.  that will let us save data between page view.

 # Start build out of site.
 Throughout other languages you will see the pattern of constructors having methods for their objects.